Xabaril/AspNetCore.Diagnostics.HealthChecks/src/HealthChecks.Nats/README.md

 }
 ```

-`Url` property is mandatory. \
+`Url` property is NATS server url and is **mandatory**. \
+There is a demo instance `nats://demo.nats.io:4222` managed by nats.io and this is the default value for the url property. \
 The rest of the properties in `NatsOptions` are optional. \
-There is a demo instance `nats://demo.nats.io:4222` managed by nats.io and the docker image produces `nats://localhost:4222`.
+Docker image produces `nats://localhost:4222`. \
+Url might also be a string containing multiple URLs to the NATS Server, e.g. `nats://localhost:4222, nats://localhost:8222`.

+See [NKeys](https://docs.nats.io/running-a-nats-service/configuration/securing_nats/auth_intro/nkey_auth) for reference to the `PrivateNKey` and `Jwt` properties.

+See [Authenticating with a Credentials File](https://docs.nats.io/using-nats/developer/connecting/creds) for details related to the `CredentialsPath` property.

 The setup action used by the extension method caters for all three overloads supplied by the Nats client to create a connection off of a connection factory.